yuqiii-wang/KnowledgeNotes/network/security/ssh.md

 2. Share the `id_rsa.pub` to the remote server.

 The remote server should have `ssh` already installed.
-Usually, it is copied to the below file.
+Usually, `id_rsa.pub` is copied to the below file.

 ```bash
 # on remote server